hakan-demirli/FQ-Control-Center/README.md

 Setting debug mode does not kill the Subservient.
 As soon as debub mode is cleared it can continue its operations.
 But, it obviously will miss any new UART packages.

-There was a read problem at debug interface.
-So, as a dirty workaround I have added shared memory section and redirected read operations to there.

 ### **Testbench**

 Testbench of the design is located in the bench folder.
 You can directly run it with either GTK Wave or Modelsim.